briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 ### Reboot

 Assuming nothing went wrong, you should have a functioning Arch Linux system, so exit the chroot.
-Feel free to try `umount -R /mnt` to see if there is still some process busy reading/writing to something (use `fuser` to figure out who).
+Try running `umount -R /mnt` to see if there is still some process busy reading/writing to something (use `fuser` to figure out who).
 Finally, you should reboot the machine to see if your new OS boots up (don't forget to remove the installation image and consider changing the boot order to try the hard disk first).